 Our Biodiscovery Platform enables the isolation and investigation of yet unknown microorganisms.
-These microbes can be used as building blocks for synthetic communities.
-In this article, we desribe the design of a synthetic microbial community from a source of microbes we always carry with us: the human gut.
+Subsequently, these microbes can be used as building blocks for synthetic microbial communities.
+In this article, we describe the design of a synthetic microbial community from a source of microbes we always carry with us: the human gut.

 By the Biodiscovery Platform / July 14, 2021

-A synthetic gut microbiome - a case study
+A synthetic gut microbial community - a case study

-Overview of process from data mining to design and investigation of synthetic gut microbiomes for unravelling community stability and functional processes.
+An overview of the process from datamining to design and investigation of synthetic gut microbiomes, which helps unravelling community stability and function.
 Figure by Sudarshan Shetty.

 Integration of the FAIR Data Platform

-Specifically interested in synthetic and minimal communities as models for the human gut microbiome?
-Read this publication by a.o.
-Hauke Smidt, coördinator of the Biodiscovery Platform:
+When you are interested in synthetic and minimal communities as models for the human gut microbiome, read this publication by a.o.
+Hauke Smidt, manager of the Biodiscovery Platform: